 on a chalk bluff, is the birthplace of William the Bastard, later William

-campaign to take England, Odo later becoming the bishop of
+William in his campaign to take England, Odo later becoming the bishop of

-was Odo who commissioned the making of the Bayeaux tapestry which is believed
+Bayeaux.
+It was Odo who commissioned the making of the Bayeaux tapestry.

 The Muschamp estate was situated near Falaise, it is likely that William I was Muschamp's direct feudal overlord and therefore they knew each other!

-way towards the parentage of the leader of the Norman invaders."The
+in a derogatory way towards the parentage of the leader of the Norman invaders."The

 Chronicle of the Counts of Anjou" records the son of Robert the Magnificent,

 Duke of Normandy as being William an illegitimate son, lightly referring

 to him as "an upright man who conquered England".
 Equally the title

 at the conquering Normans.
 There was no love lost between these two disparate